Green University® LLC Presents... A Multi-Sensory Experience!

 Would you like to forage as easily as a deer?

 Join Thomas J. Elpel, author of Foraging the Mountain West and Botany in a Day, for a fun-filled weekend of plant identification, foraging, and feasting.
-This year camp will be based out of Magpie Springs Permaculture Center near Dillon, Montana where we will forage like antelope and jack rabbits in the dry sagebrush grasslands.
-Prepare to awaken your taste buds with new sensations as we engage in a multi-sensory exploration of wild plants and their edible and medicinal properties in the area.
+Set up camp at Tom's homestead in Pony, and prepare to awaken your taste buds with new sensations as we engage in a multi-sensory exploration of wild plants and their edible and medicinal properties.

 Learn to identify essential plant family patterns through botany card games with the Shanleya's Quest Patterns in Plants Card Game, then practice identifying those patterns on foraging walks.
 Learn how to recognize the edible and medicinal properties of a plant, even before knowing its name.
 Learn how to forage like a deer and nurture a deeper nature connection, while staying within essential safety guidelines.